open-world-agents/open-world-agents/docs/env/custom_plugins.md

-# Custom Plugin Development
+# Custom EnvPlugin Development

-Create plugins that extend OWA with your own functionality - from game automation to business integrations.
+Create plugins that extend OWA with your own functionality.

+!!! info "OWA's Env: MCP for Desktop Agents"
+    Just as [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) is the "USB-C of LLMs", **OWA's Env is the "USB-C of desktop agents"** - a universal interface for native desktop automation.

+## Plugin Discovery

-## How It Works
+### How It Works

 OWA automatically discovers plugins using Python's Entry Points system: